S+P Lawyers has a dedicated and experienced compensation team headed by Ben Carroll.

 Our experienced, approachable team will work together to help you make informed decisions and resolve your claim as efficiently as possible.
 We aim to exhaust settlement negotiations and if it becomes necessary, provide you with options for litigation.

-Unfortunately, legal restrictions prevent us from offering even general advice on these matters on our website.
 If you believe you might have an entitlement to compensation, please contact us on 1300 277 000 as soon as possible so that we can provide you with appropriate advice, especially relating to any time limits that may apply.

 BUSINESS & COMMERCIAL DISPUTES